Lateral Raise vs Shoulder Press

-For lateral growth, a common remedy is to ‘put down your thumb’ or ‘pour a pitcher of water’.
+Note: A common cue for lateral growth is to ‘put down your thumb’ or ‘pour a pitcher of water.’

-And you’ll want to keep a slight bend in your elbows throughout the movement.
-This reduces the stress on the shoulder joint.
-If you straighten your arm while doing a lateral raise, you increase the length of the lever (your arm), which creates significantly more tension at the focal point, which is your shoulder.
+You should also keep your elbows slightly bent throughout the movement.
+The stress on the shoulder joint is reduced as a result.
+When you straighten your arm while doing a lateral raise, the length of the lever (your arm) increases, resulting in markedly more tension at the focal point (your shoulder).

-One key takeaway is when keeping the arms bent during lateral raise you tend to limit the amount of triceps activation and also always lead with the elbow as this will ensure that you’re really moving at over your shoulder joint and targeting the appropriate muscles.”
+One major point is that keeping your arms bent during lateral raises tends to limit the amount of triceps activation.
+Always lead with your elbow to ensure that you are moving over your shoulder joint and targeting the right muscles.”